 Supporting Mosaic Ministries:

-Your support helps us continue uncovering God’s love in the Bible and sharing messages that bring life, light, and love.
+Your support helps us continue sharing God’s love and Word with others.
 To partner with Mosaic Ministries through prayer, sharing our podcast, or financial support, visit mercygathered.com.
-Thank you for being part of the Mosaic Ministries family.
+Thank you for being part of the Mosaic Ministries family